-4.11 Chronic venous insufficiency of a lower extremity with incompetency or obstruction of the deep venous system and one of the following:
+4.11 Chronic venous insufficiency of a lower leg with incompetence or obstruction of the deep venous system and one of the following:

-USE YOUR RESIDUAL FUNCTIONAL CAPACITY TO WIN BENEFITS
+USE YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC) TO WIN BENEFITS

-If you do not meet or equal listing 11.04, you can still win benefits using your residual functional capacity (RFC).
+If you do not meet or equal listing 11.04, you can still win benefits using your RFC.
 The RFC is the medical definition of what you can physically do in a work setting.
 The RFC takes into account all of your symptoms from varicose veins.

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account the limits your doctor describes in your medical records.
 It is important to have your doctor discuss your physical limits due to varicose veins in order to help you win benefits if you do not meet listing 11.04.

 If you do not have a doctor who can submit medical records, then you may be sent to a Consultative Examination by the SSA.
-Find out more about Consultative Examinations here.
+Find out more about SSA’s doctor exam.
 The SSA will review any statements from their own doctors.